 Page speed has been a critical factor in ranking for over ten years.
 No one wants to hang around for a few minutes for a page to load.
 Neither does Google.

 Just one second in delay results in a 7% drop in conversions.
 If that seems minor to you, think of it this way.
 If your store made $100,000 a day, then you’d lose $2.5 million every year!

 Yeah, so take it seriously.
-If you don’t know how fast your product pages load, test it out using Google’s PageSpeed Insights.
+If you don’t know how fast your product pages load, test it using Google’s PageSpeed Insights.
 Enter your product page URL, and Google will let you know how fast it loads and what you can do to fix it.

-Standards here are high, and the correlation between top sales and top-loading speeds are impactful.
+Standards here are high, and the correlation between top sales and top-loading speeds is impactful.
 Ensure that your site is up to these standards, and look for ways to improve site speed if it isn’t.

 However, there are still some things to look out for to speed it up.

 - Technical SEO Audit Guide by Monetize.info

 - TECHNICAL SEO: The Definitive Guide by Backlinko